 - What can grant money be used for?

-- Is the information that I submit in the "Open Call for Projects" private?
+- Is the information that I submit in the "Open Call for Submissions" private?

-- What responsibilities do I have if my project is selected to receive a grant?
+- What responsibilities do I have if I am selected to receive a grant?

 - What responsibilities does The Effing Foundation have towards me as a potential grantee?